Therapeutic Confrontation

 Therapeutic confrontation is a powerful and transformative technique used in psychotherapy and counseling.
 It involves addressing thought patterns, behaviors, or emotions in a direct and honest manner, with the intention of fostering personal growth and positive change.
 While the term “confrontation” may sound, well, confrontational, it is an intentional and skillful way of compassionately challenging individuals to examine their beliefs and behaviors.

-Rollo May wrote, “the major experiences such as birth, death, love, anxiety, guilt are not problems to be solved, but paradoxes to be confronted and acknowledged” (May, 1999, Pg.
+Rollo May wrote, “The major experiences such as birth, death, love, anxiety, guilt are not problems to be solved, but paradoxes to be confronted and acknowledged” (May, 1999, p.
 67).
 Confrontation, whether accomplished through self-examination or through the help of an outside other, is an essential process for personal growth.
 However, the method in which confrontation is expressed (by self or other) is important.
 Harsh criticism only drives our vulnerable self back into hiding to avoid the shame.

 Key Definition: